⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Safe ✓

-Elettaria cardamomum — the common culinary spice
+• Elettaria cardamomum — the common culinary spice

-Sweet, floral, gentle flavor
+• Sweet, floral, gentle flavour profile

-Widely studied and traditionally used in pregnancy
+• Widely studied and used in pregnancy traditions

-Ideal for tea, chai, rice, and desserts
+• Ideal for tea, chai, rice, milk, and desserts

-This is what all pregnancy research refers to
+• This is what all pregnancy research refers to

 Black Cardamom